lukexyz/CraftVision/README.md

   <img src="https://github.com/lukexyz/CraftVision/blob/master/output/assortment_0c.png?raw=true">
 </p>

-Identify craft beers and display their BeerAdvocate rating ★★★★☆
+Identify craft beers and their BeerAdvocate rating ★★★★☆

 #### Methodology

 1. A `YOLOv3` first pass is used to segment classes
-2. Bottles are sent to a custom `ResNet` classifier, fine-tuned on a final craft beer dataset (pre-trained on imagenet)
+2. Bottles are sent to a custom `ResNet` classifier, fine-tuned on a custom label dataset (pre-trained on imagenet)
 3. Displays `BeerAdvocate.com` ratings in an `OpenCV` overlay.

 :notebook_with_decorative_cover: See [nb_controller.ipynb](/nb_controller.ipynb) for notebook